Counseling, Therapy, and Psychology: What's the Difference?

 Therapists

-Therapists provide very similar services to counselors, primarily by applying psychotherapy, often to patterns or ongoing problems rather than a specific issue.
+Therapists provide similar services to counselors, primarily by applying psychotherapy, often to patterns or ongoing problems rather than a specific issue.
 Psychotherapy helps clients identify the psychological issues behind mental health or behavioral health concerns and to remedy the underlying issue.
-Depending on the client's needs and progress, therapy can take 1-2 years to achieve results.
+Therapy can take 1-2 years to achieve results, depending on the client's needs and progress.

 • Common specializations: Art, depression, marriage and family, mindfulness, PTSD/trauma